FedeFiumi/Design_Patterns_examples/SOLID/README.md

     Penguin penguin;

-    makeBirdFly(bird);     // Output: A bird is flying. makeBirdFly(penguin);  // Output: A penguin is swimming, not flying!
+    makeBirdFly(bird);     // Output: A bird is flying. makeBirdFly(penguin);  // Output: A penguin is either walking, sliding or swimming, not flying!

     return 0;
 }